 Baltimore is fast becoming the East Coast destination of choice for dynamic young people looking to start a career.
 While other nearby cities have priced out many of those without existing capital, Baltimore offers these entrepreneurial types the opportunity to establish themselves and launch their careers without compromising on quality of life.
 Because Baltimore’s cost of living is quite reasonable, young professionals without dependants tend to have a sizeable disposable income.

-Those that value their time and want to be close to lifestyle offerings, opt to live as close to downtown Baltimore as possible.
+Those who value their time, and who want to be close to lifestyle offerings, opt to live as close to downtown Baltimore as possible.
 Rents in sought-after areas close to the city centre are naturally higher as a result of demand.
 Properties also tend to be on the small side.
-That said, if location is a priority these are some of the recommended neighbourhoods that offer new arrivals the best in city living.
+That said, if location is a priority, these are some of the recommended neighbourhoods that offer new arrivals the best in city living.

-Located just north of downtown Baltimore, Mount Vernon is one of the city’s oldest neighbourhoods and has been designated cultural districts.
+Located just north of downtown Baltimore, Mount Vernon is one of the city’s oldest neighbourhoods and has been designated a cultural district.
 Residents and visitors alike will find plenty to see and do here.
-Although history abounds around every corner, the original Washington Monument is the focal point of Mount Vernon.
+Although historical sights abound here, the original Washington Monument is the focal point of Mount Vernon.
 Being so close to the centre of town means that getting around is easy.
 Mount Vernon is well served by all modes of public transport including major bus routes, light rail, metro and the Charm City Circulator.
 Residents of Mount Vernon have an array of nightlife offerings on their doorstep, with numerous restaurants, cafes and bars dotted around the neighbourhood.

 Family-friendly suburbs of Baltimore

 Ellicott City is a well-established suburb of Baltimore.
 It is a particularly popular choice for families thanks to the presence of some excellent public schools.
 Most residents in Ellicott City own their homes, and it's a great spot for those who’ve decided to settle down in Baltimore.
-The historic centre of the area has a quaint old town feel which provides a lovely respite from the hustle of urban life.
-Ellicott City’s location with easy access to Route 40, the I-70 and the I-695 makes getting around a breeze.
+The historic centre of the area has a quaint old-town feel which provides a lovely respite from the bustle of urban life.
+Ellicott City’s location, with easy access to Route 40, the I-70 and the I-695, makes getting around a breeze.
 Plus, living close to the natural beauty of Patapsco Valley State Park provides ample opportunities to spend time outdoors.

 Pikesville has historically been home to a sizeable Orthodox Jewish community, but the area's become more diverse over the years.
 Pikesville's popularity is often down to its good schooling options and access to transportation – the Baltimore subway runs through Pikesville, which makes commuting into the city centre easy and straightforward.

-►To learn more about the property market in the Charm City read our Accommodation in Baltimore page
+►To learn more about the annual events in Charm city, see What's on in Baltimore

 Photo credits: Rowhomes by Bruce Emmerling– Pixabay; Baltimore mansion by SmartMDBlond– Pixabay